jidar/mush/README.md

 The example config contains empty sections for all included interfaces and their plugins.

-## The basic idea / The origin or mush
+## The basic idea / The origin of mush

 Working with the openstack command line utilities can be a little frustrating at times, especially if you routinely have to use several different combinations of users and environment-specific configuration for different deployments.